-Mexico, Brazil, and Venezuela appeared several times on a list of places with beaches dangerous to tourists because of high level of violence, pollution, or the presence of dangerous species, according to research done by the World Tourism Organization, governments of different countries, and websites specialized in travel.
+Mexico, Brazil, and Venezuela appeared several times on a list of places with beaches dangerous to tourists because of a high level of violence, pollution, or the presence of dangerous species, according to research done by the World Tourism Organization, governments of different countries, and websites specialized in travel.

 The increase of the number of robberies, kidnappings, and sexual assaults to tourists has raised red flags in organizations such as the Department of Foreign Affairs of Canada and the American government.
 Both of them warned their citizens about the dangers of traveling to these countries.

-In the case of Mexico, the government of Canada has recommended not traveling to certain areas, meanwhile the US government released different alerts for their citizens to avoid the Aztecan territory.
+In the case of Mexico, the government of Canada has recommended not traveling to certain areas, meanwhile, the US government released different alerts for their citizens to avoid the Aztecan territory.

-Last year, there were over a thousand homicides and an average of 30 crimes per month in Guerrero state, so that in March, the Government of Spain warned its citizens to refrain from visiting the port.
+Last year, there were over a thousand homicides and an average of 30 crimes per month in Guerrero state, so in March, the Government of Spain warned its citizens to refrain from visiting the port.
 Acapulco was named the second most dangerous city in the world, after San Pedro Sula in Honduras.

-Another Mexican beach is Playa Zipolite, in the state of Oaxaca, considered by some as the most famous nude beach in the world.
+Another Mexican beach is Playa Zipolite, in the state of Oaxaca, considered by some the most famous nude beach in the world.
 However, the travel supplement of the British newspaper The Independent named it one of the world's 10 most dangerous beaches because of its high waves that caused the death of numerous tourists who drowned.

 According to the newspaper, every two years an average of 180 tourists have to be rescued from the sea by lifeguards.
 Moreover, it also records an average of 12 shark attacks a year.

 Still want to visit these beaches?
 Fill out the Mexico FMM prior to arrival to streamline the entry process in Mexico.